 Our longest report, which was sent out to a Fortune 100 company earlier this year, was 186 pages long.

-For perspective, this report amounted to 29,770 words, which puts it at nearly the same length of George Orwell’s Animal Farm (29,966 words).
+For perspective, this report amounted to 29,770 words, which puts it at nearly the same length as George Orwell’s Animal Farm (29,966 words).

 What does a 186-page personalized report at Onely look like?
 I’m glad you asked…